 In the course of an interview, the recruiters are going to be taking notice of everything you say as well as do.
 If they do not like anything they see or hear, then you will immediately be eliminated from the running.

-In order to regret something you say at a later point in time, it is better that you think carefully before you give an answer.
+In order to regret something you say at a later point in time, it is better that you think carefully before you answer.
 In all other questions, what you say is not merely as important as how you say it, yet when it comes to this question, you must ensure that you are thinking before you say anything out loud.

 2. Do not blurt out any random answer: